PSYCHIATRIC STIGMA

 of having received the so-called therapy.
 If you seek counseling

-or "therapy" from a psychiatrist or psychologist, how are you going
+or "therapy" from a psychiatrist or psychologist, how

 to answer questions on job applications, applications for